 Although not as well-known as its more famous counterpart, Plitvice Lakes, Krka National Park is among the Split tourism destinations that can be visited on a day trip.

-There are 17 waterfalls in this spot alone and tallest gets up to almost 50 meters.
+There are 17 waterfalls in this spot alone and the tallest gets up to almost 50 meters.
 You could lose hours feasting your eyes on this scene: The pool is enveloped by rich greenery and is also admired for the way the sunlight dances in the swirling water.

 An hour up from Split, this national park follows the course of the Krka River.
 With its riverside location and beautiful waterfalls, Krka National Park is a picturesque destination.